dhellmann/pymotw/PyMOTW/StringIO/index.rst

     :synopsis: Work with text buffers using file-like API

 :Purpose: Work with text buffers using file-like API
-:Python Version: StringIO: 1.4, cStringIO: 1.5
+:Available In: StringIO: 1.4, cStringIO: 1.5

 :class:`StringIO` provides a convenient means of working with text in memory using the file API (read, write. etc.).
 There are two separate